michaelruocco/spring-boot-plugin-example/README.md

 # Todo

+1. Try to set up use of MongoDB on Heroku
-1. Cucumber and unit tests
+2. Cucumber and unit tests

 ## Starting the service locally